UBC-MDS/datasci_salaries_py/doc/reflection-milestone4.md

 ## Limitations of current dashboard

 One limitation with the current dashboard is that not enough feedback has been gathered about its effectiveness and ease of use.
 For instance, some users may feel like there are too many plots shown in the dashboard which can be overwhelming at first glance.
 Another limitation is that the dashboard's layout is not consistent for different screen sizes which could cause the dashboard to appear very messy.

-## Future improvements

-To summarize, improvements that can be made to the dashboard are: (1) Click on world map to select country, (2) Gather feedback about UI/UX, (3) Improve dashboard layout to be consistent across multiple devices.